IlyesTal/what-the-chat/README.md

 <pre><code>python app.py</code></pre>

-## Usage
+### Usage

-Add the Twilio WhatsApp number to your contacts.
+- Add the Twilio WhatsApp number to your contacts.
-Start a chat with the Twilio WhatsApp number.
+- Start a chat with the Twilio WhatsApp number.
-Send messages or audio messages to interact with ChatGPT.
+- Send messages or audio messages to interact with ChatGPT.
-Premium users can generate images by sending a message starting with /image.
+- Premium users can generate images by sending a message starting with /image.

+If you want to propose your ChatGPT based model as a service on Whatsapp you can connect it to Stripe.

-Files
+## Files

-app.py: The main Flask application file. openai_request.py: Handles OpenAI API requests for chat, audio transcription, and image generation. get_paid_members.py: Script to update the list of paid members.
+- app.py: The main Flask application file
+- openai_request.py: Handles OpenAI API requests for chat, audio transcription, and image generation
-.env: Your Twilio and OpenAI API credentials. requirements.txt: The required Python packages for the project.
+- .env: Your Twilio and OpenAI API credentials
+- requirements.txt: The required Python packages for the project

-License
+## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License

-Contributing
+## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-Contact
+## Contact

 If you have any questions or suggestions, feel free to reach out at hello@what-the-chat.com.